gratipay/grtp.co/README.md

 https://grtp.co/ is a static site.
 But it is generated from sources.

-Typical site like https://gratipay.com/ is divided into `backend` and `frontend` parts. `backend` is Python code that runs on server side.
+Typical site like https://gratipay.com/ is divided into `backend` and `frontend`. `backend` is Python code that runs on server side.
-`frontend` is HTML+CSS+Javascript that is rendered by browser.
+`frontend` is HTML+CSS+Javascript that is processed by browser.

-https://grtp.co/ is pure frontent, but its HTML+CSS+Javascript sources that are available in repository is not what is being run on the site.
+https://grtp.co/ is pure `frontend`, but its HTML+CSS+Javascript sources from repository are not what is being run on the site.
-Before sources can be deployed, they need to be minified, and if you wryte styles in SASS, it needs to be compiled into CSS.
+Before sources can be deployed, they need to be minified, tested and, if you wryte styles in SASS, the .sass files need to be compiled into CSS.
 So repository layout looks like:

     lib/   - source files that need to be compiled www/   - static files that are copied as-is

 Javascript tools to build, lint and test source are similar to Python tools.
-Approximately this:
+This can be matched approximately as this:

     JavaScript     |  Python
     --------------------------------------------------------